-Having into account sustainability and liveability concerns, Katembe's new city planning followed a sequential approach, beginning with large scale planning (at a regional level), following with medium-size planning (general or master plans) and reaching local scale plans (urban detailed plans), incorporating, thus, four phases of planning, comprising different products:
+Taking into account sustainability and liveability concerns, Katembe's new city planning followed a sequential approach beginning with large scale planning (at a regional level), followed by medium-size planning (general or master plans) and concluding with local scale plans (urban detailed plans), thus incorporating four phases of planning, comprising different products, namely:

-- 1. Regional Land Management Plan Katembe Ponta do Ouro, for Katembe and Matutuíne Districts (Betar et al., 2012a); - Master Plan for the Urbanization of Katembe City (Betar et Promontório Architects, 2012); - Architecture and Urban Planning Partial Plans for Katembe City sections (Betar et Promontório Architects, 2013a; 2013b); - 4.
-Engineering Projects for roads and accessibilities, bridges, water and sanitation, electricity, and other.
+- Regional Land Management Plan Katembe Ponta do Ouro, for Katembe and Matutuíne Districts (Betar et al., 2012a); - Master Plan for the Urbanization of Katembe City (Betar et Promontório Architects, 2012); - Architecture and Urban Planning Partial Plans for Katembe City sections (Betar et Promontório Architects, 2013a; 2013b); - 4.
+Engineering Projects for roads and accessibilities, bridges, water and sanitation, electricity and other.

-Parallel to the planning process, and in an interactive way, environmental and social studies were developed, intended to, and resulting in, the integration of the sustainability and environmental issues in the planning process:
+Parallel to the planning process, and in an interactive way, environmental and social studies were developed, intended to and resulting in the integration of the sustainability and environmental issues in the planning process, derived from environmental management procedures:

-- Strategic Environmental Assessment of the Regional Katembe-Matutuine Land Management Plan (Betar et al., 2012b); - Background studies concerning river flow and flood risk assessment, climate change and coastal and estuarine hydrodynamics and biodiversity and nature conservation (Betar et al., 2012c); - Environmental and Social Impact Assessment of Katembe City Master Plan (Betar et BETA, 2012); - Environmental and Social Impact Assessment of Urban Detail Plans for Katembe City sections 3 and 10 (Betar et BETA, 2013a; 2013b);
+- Strategic Environmental Assessment of the Regional Katembe-Matutuine Land Management Plan (Betar et al., 2012b); - 2.
+Background studies concerning river flow and flood risk assessment, climate change and coastal and estuarine hydrodynamics, and biodiversity and nature conservation (Betar et al., 2012c); - Environmental and Social Impact Assessment of Katembe City's Master Plan (Betar et BETA, 2012); - Environmental and Social Impact Assessment of Urban Detail Plans for Katembe City sections 3 and 10 (Betar et BETA, 2013a; 2013b).

-In this process, which engaged teams of architecture, engineering, urban planning, and environment and social sciences, the development of specific studies concerning environmental and social vulnerabilities and risks was crucial for the planning process.
+In this process, which engaged architecture, engineering, urban planning, and environment and social sciences' teams, the development of specific studies concerning environmental and social vulnerabilities and risks was crucial for the planning process.